 Myanmar is currently closed to all travelers and it may remain so for a long time since a military council has overthrown the elected government and declared a State of Emergency for a year.

 Myanmar continues to have a heavy lockdown that includes curfews, domestic travel restrictions and a ban on all international flights.
 It does not seem like Myanmar is planning to reopen any time soon.

-The Nepali government has announced that all visitors who have been administered two doses of a COVID-19 vaccine over the last 14 days will be allowed in Nepal without having to undergo a quarantine period.
-This move is an attempt to attract visitors for the mountaineering and trekking season.
+The Nepali government had announced that all visitors who had been administered two doses of a COVID-19 vaccine over the last 14 days would be allowed in Nepal without having to undergo a quarantine period in an attempt to attract visitors for the mountaineering and trekking season.